Lin Qi (businessman)

-Lin Qi (林奇; name often styled in the media as Lynch; 1981–2020) was a Chinese entrepreneur who founded Yoozoo Games.
+Lin Qi (林奇; name often styled in the media as Lynch; 1981 – 25 December 2020) was a Chinese entrepreneur who founded Yoozoo Games.

 Early life

 Lin Qi was born in 1981 in Wenzhou, Zhejiang, to parents who were both involved in traditional manufacturing.
 From an early age, Lin Qi developed a fondness for video games.
 After graduating from high school, he pursued studies in computer information management at Nanjing University of Posts and Telecommunications, graduating in 2004.
 After graduating, he worked as a software engineer for Zhejiang's China Telecom, and left in 2007 to become a partner in an online advertising agency.

 Yoozoo

 He founded Yoozoo in June 2009, which is focused on the creation and production of video games.
 The business experienced rapid expansion, with the establishment of subsidiaries and affiliates, including Youzoo Interactive, and diversifying into fields such as television and film production.

-In 2019, Yoozoo Games developed and published Game of Thrones: Winter is Coming, a multi-player online game based on the HBO hit television series, which became itself a hit.
+In 2019, Yoozoo Games developed and published Game of Thrones: Winter is Coming, a multi-player online game based on the HBO hit television series, which itself became a hit.

 Soon after, Lin Qi was involved in the production of the Netflix science fiction series 3 Body Problem, which is based on computer engineer and author Liu Cixin's award-winning Remembrance of Earth's Past trilogy series of books.

 According to the Hurun Report, Lin Qi had assets worth between 4.5 and 6.8 billion yuan, or, in 2024, between $575 and $635 million.